Now-to-Next Career Fair

 Directions and Parking

-Upon receipt of your registration you will receive a packet of information including a parking pass.
+Prior to the event, you will receive a packet of information including a parking pass.
 Driving directions to the college are available on the college website.
 If you are not familiar with campus you may wish to view a campus map to locate the Angell College Center (ACC).
 Visitors are encouraged to park in the parking lot located off Draper Avenue, behind the ACC building.

 Tips for Preparing for Career Fairs